animenerdX3/software_engineering_comp/README.md

 # software_engineering_comp

 To run our video game, you must run the .EXE file and press play.
-Have fun! :) (We curently do not have an .EXE yet and you can't really play the game at all)
+Have fun! :) (We currently do not have an .EXE yet and you can't really play the game at all)

 Maybe one day, though.
 Like, in the future.